2/26/2025

 Analyst, ATV Capital Markets

-Hi, good evening.
+Hi.
+Good evening.
 Congrats on the quarter.
 Thanks for taking my question.
-Just a question on Minnesota, given that I think that's the only state starting at ADULT-U's this year.
-Could you remind us about your expectations for the side of that market, the competitive environment once ADULT-U's sales start later this year?
+Just a question on Minnesota, given that I think that's the only state starting Adeluse this year.
+Could you remind us about your expectations for the size of that market, the competitive environment once Adeluse sales start later this year?

 speaker

 Yeah, great question.
-Anthony here.
 Look, I'll say that crystal ball is not showing us a lot right now on Minnesota.
 Zoom out.
-What you have here is you have a medical market with two operators.
+What you have here is you have a You have a medical market with two operators.
 You've got a population of six million plus.
 And you've got massive consumer demand for cannabis.
 It's unclear how that market is going to unfold in terms of timing and structure.
-We're all kind of sitting here waiting.
+You know, we're all kind of sitting here waiting.
 We know the state is working hard on the regs as we speak and working on the plan.
 But I'll tell you right now, this one is very murky for us.
 And so in terms of the prep, I'll just kind of tell you some of the prep work that we've done.
-We've tried to get the stores ready for hopefully increased traffic.
-And we just continue to refine our product line and our product quality in the state to get ready for ADULT-U's.
-Thank
+We try to get the stores ready for hopefully increased traffic, and we just continue to refine our product line and our product quality in the state to get ready for adult use.
+We've got great rhythm flowering there.
+I'd say, you know, across the board, we've got some one-buddies in the market.
+It's a hell of a market to be a patient in, and we're excited for adult use to start whenever that may be in 2025.

 speaker